-As stated in the Audited Consolidated Financial Statements, at 31 December 2021, the Group has recorded, under the heading "Bonds and other marketable securities", short and long-term debt for a total amount of 128.051 thousand euros corresponding to the Project Bonds issued by its subsidiaries.
+As stated in the Audited Consolidated Financial Statements, on 31 December 2023, the Group recorded, under the heading "Bonds and other marketable securities", short and long-term debt for a total amount of 228.663 thousand euros corresponding to the Project Bonds issued by its subsidiaries.
 The corresponding financing agreements foresee early redemption in the event of non-compliance with the Debt Service Coverage Ratio (DSCR).

-In addition, the Group register project financing that amounts 379.587 thousand euros which are also subject to compliance with the Debt Service Coverage Ratio (DSCR).
+In addition, the Group register project financing that amounts to 720.579 thousand euros which are also subject to compliance with the Debt Service Coverage Ratio (DSCR).
+We foresee early repayment in the event of non-compliance with the Debt Service Coverage Ratio (DSCR).

-Both amounts represent 507.638 thousand euros, approximately 70% of the Group's total financing.
+Both amounts represent 949.242 thousand euros, approximately 70% of the Group's total financing.